mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 and Life Sciences (Psychology) reduce the number of months required for treatment by their skill levels.
-Treatment must be undergone for the full term; if it is broken, then the sufferer is not cured and suffers a relapse to the condition’s previous intensity.
+Treatment must be undergone for the full term; if it is broken, then the sufferer is not cured and suffers a relapse to the condition's previous intensity.
 At the end of the term, the character must roll Int + End 9+.
 If successful, then condition has been successfully cured.
 If unsuccessful, then the character is cured but requires drugs to keep the condition fully at bay.
-If drugs are not taken, there is an End 9+ chance that the condition will return with a new intensity (but reduced by the character’s End + Int DMs).
+If drugs are not taken, there is an End 9+ chance that the condition will return with a new intensity (but reduced by the character's End + Int DMs).

 Insanity